gravityforms/gravityformscli/readme.txt

 1. Go to the Plugin management page of WordPress admin section and enable the 'Gravity Forms CLI' plugin

 == ChangeLog ==

+= 1.0-beta-5 =
+- Added the wp gf form notification command.
+- Added the wp gf entry notification command.
+- Fixed an issue with wp gf form export <form-id> where the form ID is ignored.

 = 1.0-beta-4 =
 - Updated the install command to pass the --force value to the setup command.